Hi friend and welcome!

 How the music is imaged depends entirely on the song and can vary from track to track.

-Being that the bass is ported on the rear, you may want to consider some Acoustic Sound Treatment in the form of a couple of acoustic foam panels and try to place them as far away from the wall as you can.
+Being that the bass is ported on the rear, you may want to consider some Acoustic Sound Treatment in the form of a couple of acoustic foam panels and try to place the monitors as far away from the wall as you can.

 It’s impossible to get a perfect sound in a bedroom, but taking this extra step will help the sound coming out of the JBLs immensely.